V1LE-FARM/pantha-terminal/README.md

 ---

-## 🐾 Final Note
+## 🐈‍⬛️ Final Note

-Pantha Terminal is more than a terminal — it’s a foundation for a **modern market interface** built with personality, power, and precision.
+Pantha Terminal is more than a terminal — it’s a foundation for a **modern market interface** built with personality, power, and precision built by 2 hard working developers

 Stay sharp.
 Stay curious.